yhakbar/terragrunt-langserver/README.md

 framework is  from `gopls` (the Go language server).
 When a new `terragrunt.hcl` is loaded, the language server

-* Uses the [HCL v2 parser](https://github.com/hashicorp/hcl) to parse the file into an AST and indexs the AST by file location
+* Uses the [HCL v2 parser](https://github.com/hashicorp/hcl) to parse the file into an AST and indexes the AST by file location
 * Uses [`terragrunt/config`](https://github.com/gruntwork-io/terragrunt/tree/main/config) as a library to evaluate the Terragrunt file
 * Introspections are then performed on the loaded data